punkymx/real-estate-ai-portfolio/docs/authentication.md

 Authentication Implementation with NextAuth.js

-This section details the setup and integration of user authentication into the Next.js application using NextAuth.js, covering both backend API routes and frontend UI components, including user registration.
+This section details the configuration and integration of user authentication into the Next.js application using NextAuth.js, covering both backend API routes and frontend UI components, including user registration and role-based authorization.

 1. Objective
 Implement a robust authentication system to secure API routes and control user access.

 Provide user-friendly sign-in and sign-up interfaces.

-Display user session status in the application's header.
+Display user session status and role in the application's header.

+Implement role-based authorization to restrict access to sensitive functionalities.

 2. Key Technologies & Techniques
 NextAuth.js: The primary authentication library for Next.js applications.